torch/torch7/doc/tester.md

 <a name="torch.Tester.assertTableNe"></a>
 ### assertTableNe(ta, tb [, tolerance] [, message]) ###

-Check that the two tables have distinct contents, comparing them recursively, where objects such as tensors are compared using their contents.
+Checks that the two tables have distinct contents, comparing them recursively, where objects such as tensors are compared using their contents.
 Numbers (such as those appearing in tensors) are considered equal if their difference is at most the given tolerance.